INTO THE BLUE

-Much has been written about the exquisite natural beauty of the Maldives, all of it true and if I had to say one thing to you before you go it would be ‘prepare your eyes, for the unimaginable.’
-Picture a radiant, translucent sea, glowing as if illuminated from beneath.
-It’s a surreal travel moment and the ocean is the hero.
+Much has been written about the exquisite natural beauty of the Maldives, all of it true, and if I had to say one thing to you before you go it would be ‘prepare your eyes, for the unimaginable.’
+Picture a glowing, translucent sea, illuminated from beneath.
+Welcome to the Maldives where the ocean is the hero.

 CAN SOUTH AFRICANS GO?